timmolderez/ajfx/README.md

 To get started, you will need the following:

 - [Eclipse](https://www.eclipse.org/) (tested using Eclipse Kepler and Luna)
-- [Ekeko](https://github.com/cderoove/damp.ekeko), a meta-programming library to reason about Java code
+- [Ekeko](https://github.com/cderoove/damp.ekeko), a meta-programming library to query/analyse/transform Java code
 - For AspectJ support (optional): [AJDT](http://www.eclipse.org/ajdt/) (tested on version 2.2.3) and [Ekeko's AspectJ extension](https://github.com/cderoove/damp.ekeko.aspectj)

 Once this is done: